-Hong Kong companies are therefore ideal vehicles for international trading or consulting activities which are not sourced in Hong Kong and therefore can be conducted free of tax.
-The same is true for companies holding real estate which is located outside Hong Kong.
+Therefore, Hong Kong companies are ideal vehicles for international trading or consulting activities that are not sourced in Hong Kong and, therefore, can be conducted free of tax.
+The same is true for companies holding real estate located outside Hong Kong.

 The Hong Kong tax system is also attractive because many taxes present in other jurisdictions are absent: gains from the sale of capital assets are not subject to tax; there is no withholding tax on dividends paid by Hong Kong companies; interest tax was abolished on 1 April 1989.